gmartins-henrique/TrimUI-Joss/README.md

 Based on TomatoOS: https://github.com/jutleys/Trimui-Smart-Tomato/releases/tag/TrimuiTomato

-RetroArch with Achievements enabled on the default launcher of the TrimUI, Just need  to configure it by launcher the Retroarch App and going into settings
+RetroArch with Achievements enabled on the default launcher of the TrimUI, Just need  to configure it by launcher the Retroarch App and going into settings and setting your account and password

 *RetroArch Configure to start ScreenSaver After RetroArch Menu being open for 10s (Simulate Standby)